marellocommerce/marello-application/README.md

     wait_timeout = 28800

-See [Optimizing InnoDB Disk I/O][2] for more
+See [Oro's recommendation regarding optimization][2] and [Optimizing InnoDB Disk I/O][3] for more

 ## Web Server Configuration

-The Marello application is based on the Symfony standard application so web server configuration recommendations are the [same][4].
+The Marello application is based on the Symfony standard application so web server configuration recommendations are the [same][5].

 ## Package Manager Configuration